Anita Steckel: Early life and education

 Steckel was born in Brooklyn, New York, to Russian Jewish immigrants Dora and Hyman Arkin.
-She had an abusive mother and a father who struggled with a gambling problem and left home after an early graduation from the High School of Music & Art in Manhattan (now Fiorello H. LaGuardia High School of Music & Art).
+Her mother was reportedly abusive and her father was a gambler.
+She left home after an early graduation from the High School of Music & Art in Manhattan (now Fiorello H. LaGuardia High School of Music & Art).
 As a single young woman, Steckel dated Marlon Brando and worked on a Norwegian freighter that traveled to South America for two months.
 She also worked as a dancing instructor, where she won a competition and was crowned the "Mambo Queen of Southern California".
 She then went back to New York to study at Cooper Union, and Alfred University, as well as completing advanced study at the Art Students League of New York with Edwin Dickinson She also taught for several years at The Art Students League of New York.
+She worked and lived most of her time in a studio in Greenwich Village.
 In 1970, Steckel moved to the Westbeth Artists' Housing in Manhattan, New York, where she lived the rest of her life.